PrestaShop/docs/src/content/1.7/development/Multistore/shops-configuration/_index.md

 When multistore is disabled and you fetch a configuration value, you are in a **single store context**, so you are fetching configuration values of your only store.
 All you have to do is use the **legacy configuration adapter** (more on that later).

-But what about when you want to fetch a configuration value while having more than one activated shop ?
-This is where the **ShopConstraint** value object (VO) comes in handy, this is what you will use in order to specify which store(s)'s configuration value you are targetting.
+But what if you want to fetch a configuration value with more than one activated shop?
+This is where the **ShopConstraint** value object (VO) comes in handy, this is what you will use in order to specify which store(s) configuration value you are targeting.

 {{% notice note %}}
 If you don't know what is a value object, you will find out about it and its use in the [value objects]({{< ref "/1.7/development/architecture/domain/value_objects" >}}) documentation.